mlrun/mlrun/docs/concepts/scheduled-jobs.md

 )
 ```

-### Add a Schedule
+## Add a Schedule

-To add a schedule, we will run the job and specify the `schedule` parameter using Cron syntax like so:
+To add a schedule, run the job and specify the `schedule` parameter using Cron syntax like so:

 ```python
 job.run(schedule="0 * * * *")
 ```

+This will run the job every hour.
 An execellent resource for generating Cron schedules is [Crontab.guru](https://crontab.guru/).